GoodPraxis/goodpraxis-site/src/projects/asap.md

 new_work: false
 featured: true
 color: "#484848"
-type: "Design and development"
+type: "Design and execution"
 style: "dark"
-industry: "Retro gaming"
+services: ["Design", "Programming", "Music composition"]
 ---
 ASAP PLZ is a free game about working in marketing.
 Made in partnership with marketing gurus [YRS TRULY](https://yrstruly.uk/), it’s a celebration of the